Search for car hire in Milan

 |Car Type||Average cost per day of car hire in Milan|

 Book your car hire now

-- Blue signs indicate state roads – highways which are not toll roads.
-These can be slower, but often much more scenic so it depends on your priorities.
+Blue signs indicate state roads – highways that are not toll roads.
+These may be slower than the autostrada but often much more scenic, so it depends on your timeline and priorities.

 It’s well recommended that you have a navigation system handy when driving Italy as road signs aren’t always clear and the country’s old narrow roads can be confusing.
 If you want to avoid extra car hire costs, bring your own GPS device rather than renting one (which can cost up to 15,00 € per day!).

 It’s no secret that parking can be expensive and an irritating hassle in major Italian cities, so pre-plan where to park if you can.
 Try asking your hotel about parking, or look up public car parks before you travel.
 Alternatively, park on the outskirts of the city and take public transportation within the centre.